-We are starting an Omni-Path User Group (OPUG) to engage the community using the Intel® Omni-Path Architecture.
+We have started an Omni-Path User Group (OPUG) to engage the community using the Intel® Omni-Path Architecture.
 The group will share experiences and insights using this technology.

 To join OPUG, submit the OPUG Registration form.

-The kick-off meeting of the Omni-Path User Group will be at a Birds-of-a-Feather (BoF) session at SC16.
-The BoF will be held on Thursday, November 17, 2016 in room 155-A. Please check the SC16 Conference Program for possible changes.
-The BoF will consist of an introduction, an OPA update from Philip Murphy (Intel), brief panel presentations from OPA site representatives, and group discussion.
+The 2nd annual meeting of the Omni-Path User Group will be at a Birds-of-a-Feather (BoF) session at SC17.
+The BoF will be held on Tuesday, November 14, 2017, 12:15 - 1:15 pm MST, room 702.
+Please check the SC17 website for possible changes.
+Session leaders will be J Ray Scott, Senior Director of Facilities Technology at PSC and Philip Murphy, architect within the DCG Connectivity Group at Intel Corporation.
+The BoF will consist of an introduction, an OPA update from Philip Murphy, brief panel presentations from OPA site representatives, and a group discussion.

 The following sites have confirmed that they will present on the panel: